StephenA0/Hearts-Player/README.md

 Simply follow the prompts from there.
 After inputting your hand, the program will ask whether the round is a passing round or not -- if so, it will instruct cards to pass.
 In gameplay, you will input the cards played by other players -- on your turn, the program will instruct you which card to play.
 At the end of the round, it will tally the points and update the total.
-Once a player reaches 100 points, the game will end, and a winner will be crowned -- just like the standard
+Once a player reaches 100 points, the game will end, and a winner will be crowned -- just as the standard
-Hearts rules.
+Hearts rules dictate.

 In its current form, the program is not very "fun" to play with :) as the operator is inputting cards and just following instructions.
 However, card game websites could easily implement the program, and use it as a fairer alternative to their current omniscient algorithms.